afshinsadeghi/gscholar_scraper/README.md

 v2 :
-debugged for entries that have no url
+debugged for entries that have no url output is saved both as json and csv files

 Disclaimer:
 This code is for educational purposes only and the user is responsibe for any usage of the code.